Welcome to Saga's privacy hub. Protecting your personal information and being clear about how we use your data is important to us.

 Pricing – we use the information we know and collect about you to inform decisions around product and service charges.
 For example, if you apply for insurance, we will compare what you tell us with other records to determine how likely you are to make a claim.
 This will help us decide whether to offer you the product and what price to charge you.

 Tailoring our marketing communications – as mentioned previously, we use your personal information to make decisions about what products, services and offers we think you may be interested in.
 This ensures the communications you receive from us are tailored and relevant to your interests.
-You can opt out of this at any time by contacting The Data Protection Officer.
+You can opt out of this at any time by contacting the Data Protection Officer.

 The right to data portability: you have the right to obtain and reuse the personal data that you have provided to us for your own purposes which includes transferring it to other service providers.
+Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 We will try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made several requests.
 In this case we will notify you and keep you updated.